OpenEvalProject/evals/manuscripts/elife-81457/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/02y3ad647 Department of Biology, University of Florida Gainesville United States
+1. Department of Biology, University of Florida Gainesville United States ([ROR:02y3ad647](https://ror.org/02y3ad647))
-2. https://ror.org/02y3ad647 Emerging Pathogens Institute, University of Florida Gainesville United States
+2. Emerging Pathogens Institute, University of Florida Gainesville United States ([ROR:02y3ad647](https://ror.org/02y3ad647))
-3. https://ror.org/02zhqgq86 WHO Collaborating Centre for Infectious Disease Epidemiology and Control, School of Public Health, Li Ka Shing Faculty of Medicine, The University of Hong Kong Hong Kong China
+3. WHO Collaborating Centre for Infectious Disease Epidemiology and Control, School of Public Health, Li Ka Shing Faculty of Medicine, The University of Hong Kong Hong Kong China ([ROR:02zhqgq86](https://ror.org/02zhqgq86))
 4. Department of Epidemiology, Johns Hopkins Bloomberg School of Public Health Baltimore United States
-5. https://ror.org/0130frc33 Department of Epidemiology, UNC Gillings School of Global Public Health Chapel Hill United States
+5. Department of Epidemiology, UNC Gillings School of Global Public Health Chapel Hill United States ([ROR:0130frc33](https://ror.org/0130frc33))
-6. https://ror.org/0130frc33 UNC Carolina Population Center Chapel Hill United States
+6. UNC Carolina Population Center Chapel Hill United States ([ROR:0130frc33](https://ror.org/0130frc33))
-7. https://ror.org/04f2nsd36 Centre for Health Informatics Computing and Statistics, Lancaster University Lancaster United Kingdom
+7. Centre for Health Informatics Computing and Statistics, Lancaster University Lancaster United Kingdom ([ROR:04f2nsd36](https://ror.org/04f2nsd36))
-8. https://ror.org/01a099706 Guangdong‐Hong Kong Joint Laboratory of Emerging Infectious Diseases/MOE Joint Laboratory for International Collaboration in Virology and Emerging Infectious Diseases, Joint Institute of Virology (Shantou University/The University of Hong Kong), Shantou University Shantou China
+8. Guangdong‐Hong Kong Joint Laboratory of Emerging Infectious Diseases/MOE Joint Laboratory for International Collaboration in Virology and Emerging Infectious Diseases, Joint Institute of Virology (Shantou University/The University of Hong Kong), Shantou University Shantou China ([ROR:01a099706](https://ror.org/01a099706))
-9. https://ror.org/02zhqgq86 State Key Laboratory of Emerging Infectious Diseases / World Health Organization Influenza Reference Laboratory, School of Public Health, Li Ka Shing Faculty of Medicine, The University of Hong Kong Hong Kong China
+9. State Key Laboratory of Emerging Infectious Diseases / World Health Organization Influenza Reference Laboratory, School of Public Health, Li Ka Shing Faculty of Medicine, The University of Hong Kong Hong Kong China ([ROR:02zhqgq86](https://ror.org/02zhqgq86))
 10. EKIH (Gewuzhikang) Pathogen Research Institute Guangdong China
-11. https://ror.org/00hx57361 Department of Ecology and Evolutionary Biology, Princeton University Princeton United States
+11. Department of Ecology and Evolutionary Biology, Princeton University Princeton United States ([ROR:00hx57361](https://ror.org/00hx57361))
-12. https://ror.org/041kmwe10 MRC Centre for Global Infectious Disease Analysis, Department of Infectious Disease Epidemiology, School of Public Health, Imperial College London London United Kingdom
+12. MRC Centre for Global Infectious Disease Analysis, Department of Infectious Disease Epidemiology, School of Public Health, Imperial College London London United Kingdom ([ROR:041kmwe10](https://ror.org/041kmwe10))
-13. https://ror.org/03vek6s52 Center for Communicable Disease Dynamics, Harvard TH Chan School of Public Health Boston United States
+13. Center for Communicable Disease Dynamics, Harvard TH Chan School of Public Health Boston United States ([ROR:03vek6s52](https://ror.org/03vek6s52))
-14. https://ror.org/00t33hh48 The Jockey Club School of Public Health and Primary Care, Chinese University of Hong Kong Hong Kong China
+14. The Jockey Club School of Public Health and Primary Care, Chinese University of Hong Kong Hong Kong China ([ROR:00t33hh48](https://ror.org/00t33hh48))
-15. https://ror.org/00t33hh48 Stanley Ho Centre for Emerging Infectious Diseases, The Chinese University of Hong Kong Hong Kong China
+15. Stanley Ho Centre for Emerging Infectious Diseases, The Chinese University of Hong Kong Hong Kong China ([ROR:00t33hh48](https://ror.org/00t33hh48))
-16. https://ror.org/00t33hh48 Shenzhen Research Institute of The Chinese University of Hong Kong Guangdong China
+16. Shenzhen Research Institute of The Chinese University of Hong Kong Guangdong China ([ROR:00t33hh48](https://ror.org/00t33hh48))
-17. https://ror.org/03hm7k454 Guangzhou No.12 Hospital, Guangzhou Guangdong China
+17. Guangzhou No.12 Hospital, Guangzhou Guangdong China ([ROR:03hm7k454](https://ror.org/03hm7k454))

 † Corresponding author

 ## Abstract

-Over a life course, human adaptive immunity to antigenically mutable pathogens exhibits competitive and facilitative interactions.
-We hypothesize that such interactions may lead to cyclic dynamics in immune responses over a lifetime.
-To investigate the cyclic behavior, we analyzed hemagglutination inhibition titers against 21 historical influenza A(H3N2) strains spanning 47 years from a cohort in Guangzhou, China, and applied Fourier spectrum analysis.
-To investigate possible biological mechanisms, we simulated individual antibody profiles encompassing known feedbacks and interactions due to generally recognized immunological mechanisms.
-We demonstrated a long-term periodicity (about 24 years) in individual antibody responses.
+Background:Over a life course, human adaptive immunity to antigenically mutable pathogens exhibits competitive and facilitative interactions.
+We hypothesize that such interactions may lead to cyclic dynamics in immune responses over a lifetime.Methods:To investigate the cyclic behavior, we analyzed hemagglutination inhibition titers against 21 historical influenza A(H3N2) strains spanning 47 years from a cohort in Guangzhou, China, and applied Fourier spectrum analysis.
+To investigate possible biological mechanisms, we simulated individual antibody profiles encompassing known feedbacks and interactions due to generally recognized immunological mechanisms.Results:We demonstrated a long-term periodicity (about 24 years) in individual antibody responses.
 The reported cycles were robust to analytic and sampling approaches.
 Simulations suggested that individual-level cross-reaction between antigenically similar strains likely explains the reported cycle.
 We showed that the reported cycles are predictable at both individual and birth cohort level and that cohorts show a diversity of phases of these cycles.
-Phase of cycle was associated with the risk of seroconversion to circulating strains, after accounting for age and pre-existing titers of the circulating strains.
-Our findings reveal the existence of long-term periodicities in individual antibody responses to A(H3N2).
+Phase of cycle was associated with the risk of seroconversion to circulating strains, after accounting for age and pre-existing titers of the circulating strains.Conclusions:Our findings reveal the existence of long-term periodicities in individual antibody responses to A(H3N2).
 We hypothesize that these cycles are driven by preexisting antibody responses blunting responses to antigenically similar pathogens (by preventing infection and/or robust antibody responses upon infection), leading to reductions in antigen-specific responses over time until individual’s increasing risk leads to an infection with an antigenically distant enough virus to generate a robust immune response.
-These findings could help disentangle cohort effects from individual-level exposure histories, improve our understanding of observed heterogeneous antibody responses to immunizations, and inform targeted vaccine strategy.
-This study was supported by grants from the NIH R56AG048075 (DATC, JL), NIH R01AI114703 (DATC, BY), the Wellcome Trust 200861/Z/16/Z (SR), and 200187/Z/15/Z (SR).
+These findings could help disentangle cohort effects from individual-level exposure histories, improve our understanding of observed heterogeneous antibody responses to immunizations, and inform targeted vaccine strategy.Funding:This study was supported by grants from the NIH R56AG048075 (DATC, JL), NIH R01AI114703 (DATC, BY), the Wellcome Trust 200861/Z/16/Z (SR), and 200187/Z/15/Z (SR).
 This work was also supported by research grants from Guangdong Government HZQB-KCZYZ-2021014 and 2019B121205009 (YG and HZ).
 DATC, JMR and SR acknowledge support from the National Institutes of Health Fogarty Institute (R01TW0008246).
 JMR acknowledges support from the Medical Research Council (MR/S004793/1) and the Engineering and Physical Sciences Research Council (EP/N014499/1).
 The funders had no role in the study design, data collection and analysis, decision to publish, or preparation of the manuscript.

 ## Introduction